 The main difference between the eddy current thickness measuring method and the magnetic induction principle is different probes, different frequencies of the signal, and different magnitude and scale relationships of the signal.
 Like the digital thickness gauge meter using magnetic induction, the eddy current thickness measuing gauge also achieves a high resolution of 0.1um, an allowable error of 1%, and a range of 10mm.
 (You may also be interested in digital hardness testers)

 The thickness measuring gauge using the eddy current principle can measure the non-conductive coating on all conductors in principle, such as paint, plastic coating, and anodic oxide film on the surface of aerospace aircraft, vehicles, household appliances, aluminum alloy doors and windows, and other aluminum products.

 The cladding material has a certain conductivity, which can also be measured by calibration, but the ratio of the conductivity of the two is required to be at least 3-5 times different (such as chrome plating on copper).
 Although the steel substrate is also an electrical conductor, it is more suitable for such tasks to be measured by a magnetic thickness measuring gauge.

-The eddy current thickness measuring gauge is suitable for measuring the thickness of non-conductive layers on conductive metals, but this method is less accurate than the magnetic thickness measuring method.
+The eddy current thickness measurement is suitable for measuring the thickness of non-conductive layers on conductive metals, but this method is less accurate than the magnetic thickness measuring method.

 With the increasing advancement of technology, especially after the introduction of microcomputer technology in recent years, the thickness measuring gauge using magnetic method and eddy current method has taken a step forward in the direction of miniaturization, intelligence, multi-function, high precision, and practicality.

 The resolution of the measurement has reached 0.1 micron, and the accuracy can reach 1%, which has been greatly improved.
 It has a wide range of applications, wide measuring range, easy operation, and low price, and is the most widely used thickness measuring gauge in industry and scientific research.